Elye Wahi: Eintracht Frankfurt

+Nice (loans)

+On 1 January 2026, Wahi was loaned to Ligue 1 side Nice until the end of the season.
+Two days later, he netted a goal on his debut in a 1–1 draw with Strasbourg.

+After spending the 2026–27 preseason with Eintracht, on 24 August 2026 Wahi returned to Nice on another loan, with an option to buy.

 International career

+Youth

 Wahi is a youth international for France.
 He had a single cap with France U17, where he played against Italy U17 on 3 December 2019.
 The match ended in a 1–1 draw.

 With France U19, he scored a goal against England U19 on 6 October 2021, in a 3–1 win.
 He then also scored in the next game against Mexico U19, which ended in a 4–1 victory.

 In September 2022, Wahi was called up for the first time with France U21 by manager Sylvain Ripoll.
 He went on to score his first goal on his second cap for the national side against Belgium U21.

+Senior

+On 28 March 2026, Wahi's request to switch allegiance to Ivory Coast was approved by FIFA.

+On May 15, 2026, Wahi was integrated by Ivory Coast coach Emerse Faé in his list of 26 players in order to participate in the 2026 World Cup.
+After making his World Cup debut starting in a 1–0 win over Ecuador, he was denied a visa to Canada for the second match against Germany due to alleged involvement in a spot-fixing scandal earlier that year.
+He was later granted entry after officials confirmed he met the requirements for travel.

 Controversies

-In March 2018, Elye Wahi expelled from the Collège Jean-Moulin secondary school in partnership with Caen's youth academy.
+In March 2018, Elye Wahi was expelled from the Collège Jean-Moulin secondary school in partnership with Caen's youth academy.
 On 12 March 2018, the Collège had summoned Wahi’s stepfather, his legal representative, to a disciplinary committee on the grounds that Wahi had committed the following actions: "Under the verbal threat of physical violence, [Wahi] ordered three of his classmates to follow him into the restrooms and forced them to undress."
 In November 2021, investigative reporter Romain Molina alleged that Wahi had pressured the three students to masturbate in front of him.

 In October 2021, a 22-year-old woman filed a legal complaint against Wahi for violence that resulted in her being incapable to work.
 She claimed that he had punched her in the nose during an evening out at the L'Entrepôt nightclub in Lattes, Hérault, on the night of 12–13 September a month earlier.
 The woman received treatment from emergency services for her injuries.
 Wahi's entourage denied the allegations, and the case was eventually closed without further action.

+In June 2026, The Athletic reported Wahi had been arrested by French police in May over alleged fixing offences.